alibori/wordpress-age-verifier-plugin/readme.md

 # Wordpress Age verifier Plugin by Alibori
-## Get your visitors noticed that thers is an age restriction to visit your site 🕵️‍
+## Get your visitors noticed that there is an age restriction to visit your site 🕵️‍

-This plugin allows you t set a *heading text*, *body text*, *confirm button text* and *negation button text* to display on the frontend a popup.
+This plugin allows you to set a *heading text*, *body text*, *confirm button text* and *negation button text* to display on the frontend a popup.

 If the custom logo of the site is set it will be rendered too 😎